mk-Guvi/Rust-Learnings/readme.md

 -- **Semantic Versions**:
    Rust crates use semantic versioning.
 For example, in version 0.8.6, the 0 refers to the major version, indicating changes that might remove old functionalities.
 The 8 refers to the minor version, representing updates that add new features without breaking existing functionality.
 The 6 refers to the patch version, which addresses bug fixes.

+-- **Shadowing Variables**:
+   In Rust, you can declare a new variable with the same name as a previous one, with the second declaration "shadowing" the first.
+This means the compiler only recognizes the most recent version of the variable.
+Shadowing allows you to reference the original value in the new variable.
+A common use case is making a variable immutable after performing some operations.
+Unlike with `mut`, shadowing allows you to change the type of the value.
+This behavior is demonstrated in the guessing game program.

+   Example: `let a = 2; let a = a + 2; println!("a value is {a}");` // Outputs 4.

+   Although you could achieve a similar result by using different variable names (e.g., `let a = 2; let a_readonly = a;`), this can create confusion over which variable to use.
+Shadowing provides a cleaner and more efficient solution.